sfa129/ReadBooks/README.md

 ## Purpose

-This sixth project of the Udacity Front-End Web Developer Nanodegree (FEND) instructed me to build a book search and shelf management app using React.
+This is one of the starting projects of my development journey towards React / MERN Stack Technology.
 Key principles included:
 1. Proper management of state, including real-time updates
 2. Error handling for failed or invalid searches
 3. Consistent interaction with an API data source